scrapy/scrapy/scrapy/trunk/docs/ref/extensions.rst

 Other conditions will be supported in the future.

-Stack trace debug extension
+Stack trace dump extension
 ---------------------------

 .. module:: scrapy.contrib.debug
    :synopsis: Extensions for debugging Scrapy

-.. class:: scrapy.contrib.debug.StackTraceDebug
+.. class:: scrapy.contrib.debug.StackTraceDump

 Adds a `SIGUSR1`_ signal handler which dumps the stack trace of a runnning Scrapy process when a ``SIGUSR1`` signal is catched.
 After the stack trace is